RobertInjac/ADA-Project-2018-OpenSubtitles/README.md

 ```
 In addition to the subtitles, some meta data is given about the film: duration, date genre, number of sentences, etc.

 The OpenSubtitles2018 dataset contains the IMDB id of each movie.
-We can use this id to connect the OpenSubtitles2018 dataset with the IMDB datasets.
-The IMDB dataset which will be used in this project is the ratings dataset which contain the average rating and number of votes for all movies in the IMDB dataset.
+We used this id to connect the OpenSubtitles2018 dataset with the IMDB datasets.
+The IMDB dataset which was used in this project is the ratings dataset which contains the average rating and number of votes for all movies in the IMDB dataset.
 The ratings dataset is stored in TSV format (tab-seperated-values) and is freely distributed by IMDB (https://datasets.imdbws.com/).

-# Contributions of all group members
+## Contributions of all group members

-## Jakob Svenningsson
+### Jakob Svenningsson

-* Intial collection of data.
-This was done by extracting the subtitles originally stored as XML files to spark dataframes.
+* Worked on problem formulation and planning in collaboration with Robert
+* Extracting of subtitle data from its original storage format (XML) to spark dataframes.
+This was done using the provided cluster.
+* Did parts of the descriptive statistics and analysis.
 * Collection of results.
-I wrote the scripts which calculated our results which was run on the cluster.
+I wrote the spark scripts which were used to calculate our  results and ran the scripts on the cluster.
-* Did parts of the descriptive statistics and analysis.
-* Created all plots for the data story.
+* Created all the plots for the data story.

+### Robert Injac

-* Worked on problem formulation in collaboration with Robert.
+* Worked on problem formulation and planning in collaboration with Jakob
-## Robert Injac
+* Did parts of descriptive statistics and analysis
+* Created and designed the data story website
+* Wrote data story descriptions and conclusions.

-We will both work on the final presentation in january.
+We will both work on the poster and the final presentation in January.